-Students enrolled in this major will complete all academic requirements for ordination in The Wesleyan Church.

-The Supervised Ministry Experience for students following the Youth Ministry major takes place under the supervision of a youth specialist in a church of the student's own denomination or parachurch organization.
+Students enrolled in the Youth & Family Ministry program also complete all academic requirements for ordination in The Wesleyan Church.
+The Supervised Ministry Experience for students enrolled in this program takes place under the supervision of a youth specialist in a church of the student's own denomination or in a parachurch ministry.

-Objectives of the Youth Ministry Programs
+Objectives of Youth & Family Ministry Programs